 - 1 pound gnocchi

-- Heat the olive oil in a large Dutch oven, then add the chopped onion and saute for 6 minutes.
-Add the garlic and cook until fragrant, about one or two minutes.
+- Add the remaining 1 tablespoon of oil to the Dutch oven and heat it up for two minutes then add the chopped onion and saute for 5 minutes.
+Add the garlic and cook until fragrant,

-- Add the cooked sausage to the sauteed onion.
-Stir in the chicken broth, pimentos, bay leaves, thyme, salt, and pepper.
-Cover, bring to a boil, then simmer for 10 minutes.
+- Stir in the chicken broth, pimentos, bay leaves, thyme, salt, and pepper.
+Add the cooked, drained sausage to the aromatics.
+Cover, bring to a boil, then reduce the heat to medium high.

 - Stir in the kale and cook until it is wilted, about 2 minutes.

-- Drain the sausage in a colander, pat with paper towel, and skim off excess fat near the end of cooking for a creamy colored soup.
+- For a creamy colored soup, drain the sausage in a metal sieve over a bowl, and skim off excess fat near the end of cooking.

 - Leave out the cream if you plan on freezing it.
 When ready to use thaw in the fridge, then add the cream after reheating.